misterburton/framer-lvl-workshop/README.md

 ![Sketch Artboards](images/artboards.png)

 * Our prototype will transition between two views, `home_page` & `detail_page`
-* Active click/tap areas are blue, black/grey areas are not
+* Active click/tap areas are blue
-* The top status bar & bottom nav bars will be made to persist in code, so we only need them on the first (home_page) artboard.
+* The top status bar & bottom nav bars will be made to persist in code, so we only need them on the `home_page` artboard.

 #### Layers:

 ![Sketch Artboards](images/layer-order.png)

-* **Layer names:** use underscores in lieu of spaces or hyphens for consistency as Framer will rename them using underscores
+* **Layer names:** use underscores in lieu of spaces or hyphens for consistency, as Framer will rename them using underscores
-* **Layers arrangement:** top-to-bottom as they appear in the artboard (personal preference - easier to visually reference in framer)
+* **Layers arrangement:** top-to-bottom as they appear in the artboard (personal preference - easier to visually reference in framer's tree structure & design views)
-* **Sketch symbols:** Right click each and choose `Detach from Symbol` as Framer can't read these.
-This action converts symbols to layer groups.
+* **Sketch symbols:** Framer can't read symbols.
+So, if your design uses them right-click each and choose `Detach from Symbol` to convert them into groups. _(Note: we're not using symbols in this design)_
-* **Layer groups:** groups will be flattened into a single layers.
-These can then be referenced in code by their group name
+* **Layer groups:** groups are flattened into a single layers in Framer.
+These can then be referenced throughout Framer by their group name.

 > _Note: if you have made any adjustments to the file, make sure it is saved in its current state and that Sketch is not hidden before importing it into Framer Studio._